 Your independence allows you to make your own decisions without consulting other people for their opinions, which can naturally lead you to become reserved.

-Whether you are proud of your reserved traits or this is something that you want to change, it is important to know how you can thrive in life while still being reserved.
+Whether you are proud of your reserved traits or you want to change them, it's important to know how you can thrive in life while still being reserved.